-This subfeature is available when the Convection check box is selected on the Settings window for the physics interface.
+This subfeature is available when the Convection check box is selected in the Settings window for the physics interface.

 Select the Specify dispersion for each species individually check box to specify the dispersion tensor D_D (SI unit: m2/s) for each species separately.
-When not selected the same dispersion tensor D_D is used for all species.
+When not selected the same dispersion tensor $D{\rm D}$ is used for all species.